|Government||House Mooton , feudal lord.|

 Maidenpool is a town in the eastern riverlands situated along the southern shore of the Bay of Crabs.
 It is the seat of House Mooton.
 The castle at Maidenpool sits on a hill, and the town is walled.
-East of Maidenpool are hills.
+East of Maidenpool are hills and soldier pines.

 The Fall of Maidenpool and the death of Florian the Brave during the Andal invasion are still recalled through song.
 King Benedict I Justman added the town to his realm during his reign.
 Torrence Teague was crowned King of the Trident at Maidenpool.

 During Aegon's Conquest, Aegon I Targaryen and his half-brother, Orys Baratheon, defeated the Darklyns of Duskendale and the Mootons of Maidenpool in Aegon's first test.
 Lord Jon Mooton then supported Aegon against House Hoare.
 Trade began to shift from Duskendale and Maidenpool to King's Landing as the new capital of the Seven Kingdoms grew under the rule of House Targaryen.

 Because of their anger at the incestual marriage between Prince Aegon and Princess Rhaena Targaryen in 41 AC, the septons of Maidenpool refused to bless a feast hosted by Lord Mooton for the couple.
 Maidenpool's trade began to recover as merchants avoided the taxes and fees imposed on King's Landing by Lord Edwell Celtigar, the master of coin for King Jaehaerys I Targaryen.
 The king eventually replaced the harbormaster of Maidenpool.
 Jaehaerys and his sister-wife, Queen Alysanne Targaryen, were to spend a fortnight in Maidenpool during a royal progress in 51 AC.
 Holy women attempted to assassinate Alysanne within Jonquil's Pool, however.